8 min read

 The Grand Theatre

-The trip would not be complete without a visit to Blackpool Grand Theatre.
+Built in 1894 a trip would not be complete without a visit to Blackpool Grand Theatre.
 The Grand is by far one of the most entertaining things to do in Blackpool.
 The Grand is Lancashire’s premier touring theatre and has hosted the likes of comedians Michael McIntyre and Alan Carr!
 The cultured performances of the Royal Shakespeare Company!
 The English National Ballet!
 And of course, you can’t forget Peppa Pig or Bing Live.

 The Grand Theatre combines a beautiful building with its cavorting cherubs, baroque ceilings and cantilevered balconies with must-see entertainment.